swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 ## Future directions

 - **Version 5 (name-based SHA-1)**: A factory method like `UUID.nameBased(name:namespace:)` could be added in a future proposal for deterministic UUID generation.
 - **Version 8 (custom)**: Could be exposed via an initializer that accepts the custom data bits while setting the version and variant fields automatically.
-For now, we do provide an initializer that allows for setting all of the bytes directly via `OutputSpan`.
+For now, we do provide an initializer that allows for setting all of the bytes directly via `OutputRawSpan`.

 ## Alternatives considered